-So firstly, what is NDT and why is it needed?
+What is NDT and why is it needed

 An increase in Fatty Acid Methyl Esters (FAME) in fuels has led to accelerated tank and pipework corrosion.
 This coupled with bad weather and poor operating conditions can cause leaks or tank failure that will damage not just your pocket but the environment too.

 This highlights the importance of regular interior inspections to test for signs of cracks, defects flaws and corrosion which can compromise its integrity.